Capitalists for Capitalism

 Given all of the positive impacts of capitalism on humanity and the fact that business leaders are the ones at the forefront of creating or at least seeing how this is done from the inside, why are business leaders themselves too often anti-capitalist?
 Here are a few reasons:

-For those who feel alone, there is a need for business leaders to have a peer network of support to stand up for capitalism and work with those who believe in capitalism.
+For those who feel alone, there is a need for business leaders to have a peer-support network to stand up for capitalism, and work with those who believe in capitalism.

 For those capitalists who are ill-equipped to defend the system they believe in, the danger is not abstract.
 This is an immediate problem for THEM because every successful company will run into regulatory and tax hurdles, and if they aren't equipped to defend themselves in a pro-liberty way, they'll fall into the trap of compromising with government.